 - Next, give your hair a deep side part.

-- Twist the hair back on one side, and secure with bobby pins.
-It will give the same super-chic effect.
+- Part the hair back on one side, and secure with bobby pins; It will give the same super-chic effect.
+Then add accessories if needed.

 - "All of our curls are different textures, patterns, and consistency, no matter the length.
 However, we all need a proper haircut and the right products, so getting a haircut in your desired shape along with products that work for your texture is half the battle.
 The other half is choosing your style."